JaKooLit/Debian-Hyprland/README.md

 #### Most common question I got is, Hey Ja, Why the heck it is taking long time to install?
 Other distro like Arch its only a minute or two.
 Why here takes like forever?!?!?!
 - Well, most of the core packages are downloaded and Build and compiled from SOURCE.
 There are no pre-built binary (yet) for Debian and Ubuntu.
 Unlike Other distros, they already have prepacked binary that can just download and install.

+### ❗ some known issues on this Installer
+- some users reported that they have to install some packages.
+It is in the install-scripts/force-install.sh
+- At this time the packages force to install are the following `imagemagick`

 ### 🏴‍☠️🏴‍☠️🏴‍☠️ Got a questions regarding the Hyprland Dots?
 - Head over to wiki Link [`WIKI`](🏴https://github.com/JaKooLit/Hyprland-Dots/wiki)